Master of Gestalt Therapy

 Course Structure Year 4

-• a minimum of 10 one-to-one therapy sessions with a Gestalt therapist
+• 10 one-to-one therapy sessions with a Gestalt therapist

 Award